Presidency of Ronald Reagan: 1980 election

-Reagan, who had served as Governor of California from 1967 to 1975, narrowly lost the 1976 Republican presidential primaries to incumbent President Gerald Ford.
+Reagan, who had served as Governor of California from 1967 to 1975, narrowly lost the 1976 Republican presidential primaries to incumbent president Gerald Ford.
 With the defeat of Ford by Democrat Jimmy Carter in the 1976 election, Reagan immediately became the front-runner for the 1980 Republican presidential nomination.
 A darling of the conservative movement, Reagan faced more moderate Republicans such as George H. W. Bush, Howard Baker, and Bob Dole in the 1980 Republican presidential primaries.
 After Bush won the Iowa caucuses, he became Reagan's primary challenger, but Reagan won the New Hampshire primary and most of the following primaries, gaining an insurmountable delegate lead by the end of March 1980.
-Ford was Reagan's first choice for his running mate, but Reagan backed away from the idea out of the fear of a "copresidency" in which Ford would exercise an unusual degree of power.
+Ford was Reagan's first choice for his running mate, but Reagan backed away from the idea out of the fear of a "co-presidency" in which Ford would exercise an unusual degree of power.
 Reagan instead chose Bush, and the Reagan-Bush ticket was nominated at the 1980 Republican National Convention.
 Meanwhile, Carter won the Democratic nomination, defeating a primary challenge by Senator Ted Kennedy.
 Polls taken after the party conventions showed a tied race between Reagan and Carter, while independent candidate John B. Anderson had the support of many moderates.

 The 1980 general campaign between Reagan and Carter was conducted amid a multitude of domestic concerns and the ongoing Iran hostage crisis.
 After winning the Republican nomination, Reagan pivoted to the center.
-Though he continued to champion a major tax cut, Reagan backed off of his support for free trade and the privatization of Social Security, and promised to consider arms control treaties with the Soviet Union.
+Though he continued to champion a major tax cut, Reagan backed off from his support for free trade and the privatization of Social Security, and promised to consider arms control treaties with the Soviet Union.
 He instead sought to focus the race on Carter's handling of the economy.
 Mired with an approval rating in the low 30s, Carter also waged a negative campaign, focusing on the supposed risk of war if Reagan took office.

 Reagan and Carter met in one presidential debate, held just one week before election day.
 Reagan delivered an effective performance, asking voters, "Are you better off today than you were four years ago?"
-In response to a characterization by Carter of his record regarding Medicare, Reagan replied with a phrase that would help define the election and endure in the American political lexicon: "There you go again."
+In response to a characterization by Carter of his record regarding Medicare, Reagan replied with a phrase that helped define the election and endure in the political lexicon: "There you go again."

 Though the race had been widely regarded as a close contest, Reagan won over the large majority of undecided voters.
 Reagan took 50.7% of the popular vote and 489 of the 538 electoral votes.
 Carter won 41% of the popular vote and 49 electoral votes, while Anderson won 6.6% of the popular vote.
 In the concurrent congressional elections, Republicans took control of the Senate for the first time since the 1950s, while Democrats retained control of the House of Representatives.